Fontus

 Fontus was the son of Juturna and Janus.
 Numa Pompilius, second king of Rome, was supposed to have been buried near the altar of Fontus (ara Fontis) on the Janiculum.
 William Warde Fowler observed that between 259 and 241 BC, cults were founded for Juturna, Fons, and the Tempestates, all having to do with sources of water.
 As a god of pure water, Fons can be placed in opposition to Liber as a god of wine identified with Bacchus.

 An inscription includes Fons among a series of deities who received expiatory sacrifices by the Arval Brothers in 224 AD, when several trees in the sacred grove of Dea Dia, their chief deity, had been struck by lightning and burnt.
 Fons received two wethers.
 Fons was not among the deities depicted on coinage of the Roman Republic.

-The gens Fonteia claimed to be Fontus' descendants.
+The gens Fonteia claimed to be Fontus's descendants.

 In the cosmological schema of Martianus Capella, Fons is located in the second of 16 celestial regions, with Jupiter, Quirinus, Mars, the Military Lar, Juno, Lympha, and the Novensiles.